rakhimov/scram/CONTRIBUTING.md

 ## Contributor License Agreement

-First time contributors will be asked to sign the [Contributor License Agreement] through [CLA Assistant] with a GitHub account.
+Upon pull requests, first time contributors will be asked to sign the [Contributor License Agreement] through [CLA Assistant] with a GitHub account.
 This license is for your protection as a contributor as well as the protection of SCRAM and its users; it does not change your rights to use your own